Showing posts with label Winter. Show all posts

 Saturday, 21 October 2023

-The junction pictured used to be part of the Rochdale Canal, the church tower overlooking lock number 3.
-This was infilled sometime in the late 1940's. early 1950's and Tuel Lane built over it.
-The canal was reopened in 1996 when a tunnel was built underneath the junction and lock 3 and 4 were replaced by the deepest canal lock in the United Kingdom a short distance further west than the original lock 3.
+The canal was successfully reopened in 1996, but a new approach was needed.
+A tunnel was constructed underneath the junction, and Locks 3 and 4 were replaced by the deepest canal lock in the United Kingdom, built a short distance to the west of the original Lock 3.

-The steps in front of the church are a recent edition, the road being recently widened here.
-The clock was added in 1839.
+The steps leading up to the church are a recent addition, constructed as part of a road-widening project.
+The church clock was installed in 1839.

-This picture would not have been possible for a number of years, the view would have been blocked by York House, a block of maisonette's that suffered from a poor reputation.
-They were demolished around the turn of the millennium, the area now overgrown and abandoned.
+This photo wouldn't have been possible just a few years ago.
+The view was completely blocked by York House, a block of maisonettes with a poor reputation.
+The building was torn down around the turn of the millennium, and the area where it once stood is now an overgrown, abandoned plot.

 All the pictures remain the copyright of Colin Green.